 Ottawa taxicabs are an important part of Ottawa’s transportation network making more than 20,000 trips each and every day and only a fraction of one per cent of those ever result in a complaint.

-Part of reason that complaint levels are so low is that successful completion of Algonquin College’s Taxi Customer Service course is a mandatory requirement of the job.
-This course covers bylaws and safety, customer service techniques and etiquette which pertain to the taxi business, communication skills, tourism, sensitivity training and service to special needs clients.
-This is one of three courses that must be successfully completed by anyone wanting to drive an Ottawa taxi.
+Part of the reason that complaint levels are so low is that we have a long list of mandatory materials as well as an internal customer service and sensitivity course that covers safety, customer service techniques and etiquette which pertain to the taxi business, communication skills, tourism and sensitivity training and service to special needs clients.
+We have high standards and have a grading system that must be passed in order to become a taxi driver.

 When complaints are received they are most commonly related to waiting times or the cleanliness of a cab.
 Occasionally, there are comments about drivers’ manners or behaviours such as talking on the phone or making U-turns.
 On rare occasions allegations of fraud, sexual misconduct and assault have been made.